FORMS, IDs, & RELEASES

 WHAT CHARACTERS CAN'T I SHOOT?

 There are limitations to characters that can be shot for the site.
-Our two main rules are characters that are innocent children, and Disney characters.
-We know that many characters in Anime are hard to pinpoint the age of, so if the character is very adult or sexualized in the original source material they are from, then the character is fine.
-Disney characters from original Disney or Pixar films are not allowed on the site.
-There are no exceptions to this rule.
+We know that many characters are hard to pinpoint the age of, so if the character acts adult or sexualized in the original source material they are from, then the character is considered able for set submission.
+Characters from original Disney or Pixar films are not allowed on the site, There are no exceptions to this rule.

 MY CHARACTER MURDERS PEOPLE.
 CAN I BE COVERED IN FAKE BLOOD?

 Unfortunately fake blood is completely off limits under any and all circumstances.
-No fake blood, no real blood, not even paint made to look like blood is allowed.
+No realistic blood, not even paint made to look like blood is allowed.
 This also goes for gore or sets where violence is implied.
 Sets with this kind of content will be immediately denied, no matter how well shot or beautiful and accurate they are.
 This is our credit card processors rule, not ours, so there are no exceptions to this rule.

 HOW ACCURATE DO I HAVE TO BE?